SlyCyberLab/slytech-blog/_posts/2026-03-24-building-a-splunk-siem-lab-part-2.md

 `stats count by _time host Account_Name Source_Network_Address` gives you who is failing (Account_Name), on which machine (host), from where (Source_Network_Address), and when (grouped into those 5-minute buckets).

 `where count >= 3` is the threshold.
 Three failures in five minutes is suspicious.
 One failure might be a typo.
 Three is a pattern.
-Real SOC teams tune this number per environment, but 3 is a reasonable starting point for a lab.
+SOC teams tune this number per environment, but 3 is a reasonable starting point for a lab.

 ![Brute force detection results showing multiple failed logons grouped by time window and source](/assets/images/splunk-p2-03-brute-force-detection-spl.png)